For fast acquisition of targets and an easy use sighting system with your AR15, you can’t beat a red dot sight.

-The dot pattern (AKA the reticle) is largely personal preference.
+The dot pattern (AKA the reticle) is largely a personal preference.
 Most sights have a dot (hence the name red dot), but you can also get reticles shaped like crosshairs, or many other patterns, such as a circle with a dot.
 Some sights have adjustable reticles and allow you to quickly switch between different reticle styles.

 The last main choice is the Color Of The Dot.

 Wait – it’s a red dot sight so the dot is going to be red, right?

-Not necessarily - green and blue are also available.
+Not necessarily – green and blue are also available.
 From our experience, Red Is The Best All-Around Color, and green could be easier seen in bright conditions (this is because green is at the center of the visible spectrum).
 It’s best to try a couple of different sights and see what you prefer.

 For a sight that works well on shorter-range shooting (less than 300 yards), the red dot sight can be a great choice.
 They typically weigh less than a scope and are much better for quick target acquisition.
 Also, there will be no “tube effect” that is typical with a scope (due to the varying eye relief on scopes).
 Basically, a red dot is much simpler to use but lacks the magnification of a scope.
 Another major advantage to a non-magnified red dot is the ability to shoot with both eyes open.
 This enhances your situational awareness and prevents “tunnel vision”.

 If you want some magnification, one option is to get a flip-to-side magnifier that goes behind your red dot.
 This allows you to flip the magnifier to quickly magnify your red dot for long distance shots.
 Despite that added weight, this is a versatile option that is worth looking into.
 Some red dot sights are available in a kit that includes the magnifier, like the Magnified Red Dot Kit pictured below.